klaasnienhuis/devfab/docs/projects/product-tour.md

 We want the model to show the hotspots, but not the annotation menu nor the annotation popups.
 We'll be making those ourselves shortly.

-We're using the following settings:
+We're using the following init settings:

 ```js
 autostart: 1,